Rigidity of high dimensional graph manifolds: Generalized graph manifolds

 \begin{remark} The product of an affine torus with a truncated hyperbolic manifold with toric cusps provides the simplest example of graph manifold with non-empty boundary.
 The quasi-isometry type of the fundamental group of such a manifold will be studied in detail in Chapter~\ref{product:sec}. \end{remark}

-\begin{remark} The simplest examples of closed graph manifolds are obtained just by gluing (truncated) hyperbolic manifolds with toric cusps along affine diffeomorphisms of their horospherical boundaries.
+\begin{remark} The simplest examples of closed graph manifolds are closed purely hyperbolic graph manifolds.
 Therefore, it makes sense to compare our rigidity results with the analogous results described in~\cite{On} (for doubles of cusped hyperbolic manifolds), in~\cite{ArFa} (for twisted doubles of cusped hyperbolic manifolds), and in~\cite{N} (for manifolds obtained by gluing locally symmetric negatively curved manifolds with deleted cusps). \end{remark}

+A restriction that we have imposed on our graph manifolds is that all pieces have a base which is hyperbolic {\it of dimension $\geq 3$}.
+The reason for this restriction is obvious: hyperbolic manifolds of dimension $\geq 3$ exhibit a lot more rigidity than surface groups.
+In fact, some of our results extend to a more general case, namely when surfaces with boundary are allowed as bases of pieces.

+\begin{definition} For $n\geq 3$, an \emph{extended graph $n-$manifold} is a manifold built up from pieces as in the definition of graph manifold as well as \emph{surface pieces}, that is manifolds of the form $\overline{\Sigma} \times T^{n-2}$ with $\Sigma$ non-compact, finite volume, hyperbolic surface.
+Also, we require that each gluing does not identify the fibers in adjacent surface pieces. \end{definition}